 - Sustainability is a way of life.
 People now dedicate their lives to causes like the [American] Green Movement and Green New Deal.
 As the days go by, sustainability will continue to grow from a fringe movement into a mainstream ideology.

 - Every industry needs sustainable energy to survive and serve as a role model.
-Companies like Tesla are rising in popularity so intensively because of their green ideals.
+Companies like Tesla are increasingly popular because of their green ideals.

 - Awareness of sustainability issues makes you more employable.
 Since most companies are going green, they want job prospects with solid renewable energy foundations.